Om magazine.com is one of UK?s most talked about and one of the best-selling new yoga and

 type, and spends a further hour describing his beloved ayurveda ? an elegant ?science

-of intuition? identifying the future health conditions of the
+of intuition? identifying the future health conditions of the patient at the earliest possible stage.

 I receive a